Everlane: Anti-union activity

-In late December 2019, Everlane employees (most of them in the Customer Experience Department) attempted to form a union under the auspices of the Communications Workers of America.
+In late December 2019, Everlane employees (most of them in the Customer Experience department) attempted to form a union under the auspices of the Communications Workers of America (CWA).
 In March 2020 union members asked to be officially recognized by the company.
 On March 27, 2020, the union group's Twitter account (@EverlaneU) tweeted, "Nearly every member of our team was just laid off.
 Retail workers from Everlane stores are being trained to replace us to answer your support emails.
 We are devastated beyond measure."
 Forty-two out of 57 of the remote customer experience department had been laid off in addition to 180 part-time retail employees, while 68 full-time retail employees were informed they were furloughed.
 The layoffs were apparently surprising as employees had reportedly been reassured that business was strong.
 Everlane has since been receiving backlash, most notably from Senator Bernie Sanders, who wrote on his Twitter account "Using this health and economic crisis to union bust is morally unacceptable."

 Awards and honors

 In 2015, founder Michael Preysman was included in Forbes' 30 Under 30 for his work on the firm in "reinventing retail and E-Commerce."
-Preysman has also been included in the BoF 500, an index of the people shaping the contemporary fashion industry.
+He has also been included in the BoF 500, an index of the people shaping the contemporary fashion industry.